LongTu/longtu.github.com/index.md

 ---
 <h4 id='About Long<'>About Long</h4>
 Second year master student at <a href="http://www.cmu.edu/">Carnegie Mellon University</a>.
 Long is major on Information Networking program.
-Before that, he received my Bachelor's degree in Software Engineering from Wuhan Univerisity.
+Before that, he received his Bachelor's degree in Software Engineering from Wuhan Univerisity.
 <br />
 Contact Long: <a>longt@cmu.edu</a>
 <br />